shirha/Journey/gen.md

-The gen() routine creates all the legal moves for a given layout and autoplay() routines adds the cards that are safe to go home.
+The `gen()` routine creates all the legal moves for a given layout and the `autoplay()` routines adds the cards that are safe to go home.
+The routine will not move a freecell to another freecell and a whole cascade columns to another cascade column.
+The gen routine uses supermoves.

 ```
 #10913

+·· ·· ·· ·· ·· ·· ·· ··
 QS KH JD 8H QD TD 8S KD
 TS KS JS AD 8D 4S 2C 7C
 TH JC 5C 4D 9S QC TC 7H